andreast6/LendingData_SDS_Example/README.md

 The goal is to generate high-quality synthetic lending data that mirrors real-world patterns while ensuring privacy and utility for training machine learning models.
 This guide uses Synthetic Data Studio (SDS) Free Form API, assumes SDS is installed, and runs in a session.
 The guide involves five sections: providing examples, synthesizing data, evaluating quality, filtering invalid entries and converting to tabular data, and saving data.

+**Section 1: Inspect Lending club data**

+*Description:*

+This step loads the existing Lending Data for inspection.

+*Setup*
+The lending data file is specified at OutputFile.

 **Section 2a: Example Data**

 *Description:*